kennethkorah-dev/Capstone/README.txt

 6. License
 ---------------------------------------------------------------------------------------------------

-	This project is licensed under the MIT License.
+	This project is licensed under a student License.
 See the `LICENSE` file for details.